state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 ###Kown Issues
 1. This scipt is currently incompatible with the most recent GeoGit Web API implementation.
 You can still add remotes manually through MapLoom.  **Do not execute step 6.**
 2. The SNS hooks are not added to any repository .geogit/hooks directories, since the Geoserver GeoGit hooks implementation is not executing properly.
 However, step 7 does not break the installation and you'll be able to test AWS SNS from the command line.

+###Step 0
+Before you begin the installation process, you'll need to provision a virtual or physical machine.
+If you are provisioning an instance using Amazon Web Services, we recommend you use the baseline Ubuntu 12.04 LTS AMI managed by Ubuntu/Canonical.
+You can lookup the most recent ami code on this page: [https://cloud-images.ubuntu.com/releases/precise/release/](https://cloud-images.ubuntu.com/releases/precise/release/).
+Generally speaking, you should use the 64-bit EBS AMI for ROGUE GeoNode.

 ###Step 1